Archibald Campbell, 9th Earl of Argyll: Earl of Argyll

-In 1667 Argyll received a new charter of all his lands and hereditary and other offices from Charles II.
-On 3 August he was appointed, with Atholl and Seaforth, to have the oversight of the Highlands, which were then in a disturbed state.
-He was still on good terms with Lauderdale, and backed him against the other main party on the Privy Council, headed by the 7th Earl of Rothes: in September he wrote to Lauderdale urging him to secure Rothes's resignation of the commissionership.
+In 1667, Argyll received a new charter of all his lands and hereditary and other offices from Charles II.
+On 3 August, he was appointed, with Atholl and Seaforth, to have the oversight of the Highlands, which were then in a disturbed state.
+He was still on good terms with Lauderdale and backed him against the other main party on the Privy Council, headed by the 7th Earl of Rothes: in September he wrote to Lauderdale urging him to secure Rothes's resignation of the commissionership.

-In May 1668 Argyll's wife died; his personal letters at the time describe his feelings of desolation at her death.
-In October 1669 Lauderdale visited Scotland as high commissioner.
+In May 1668, Argyll's wife died; his personal letters at the time describe his feelings of desolation at her death.
+In October 1669, Lauderdale visited Scotland as high commissioner.
 Argyll was aware that Elizabeth Murray, Lady Dysart, who was shortly to become Lauderdale's second wife, was using her influence against him, and made a point of personally attending Lauderdale at Berwick.
-At the opening of the Scottish Parliament he carried the sceptre.
+At the opening of the Scottish Parliament, he carried the sceptre.
 One of the issues debated by this parliament was to formally ratify the reversal of Argyll's father's forfeiture.
 This was opposed by the 11th Earl of Erroll and other of Argyll's creditors, but Lauderdale pushed the ratification through by deciding it was not to be voted on and a matter for the King alone to decide.

-On 28 January 1670 Argyll married for the second time, to Lady Anna Mackenzie, dowager Lady Balcarres.
+On 28 January 1670, Argyll married for the second time, to Lady Anna Mackenzie, dowager Lady Balcarres.
 This caused a brief souring of his relationship with Lauderdale, who thought that his godson, the young earl, would be adversely affected by the marriage.

-Argyll was opposed to further persecution of the western Covenanters, but was ordered by the privy council to suppress the conventicles in his jurisdiction.
-On 11 July 1674 he was made an extraordinary lord of session.
-He had in May been made a member of the committee for public affairs appointed to put down conventicles; in 1677 he was still supporting moderate measures.
+Argyll was opposed to further persecution of the western Covenanters but was ordered by the privy council to suppress the conventicles in his jurisdiction.
+On 11 July 1674, he was made an extraordinary lord of session.
+He had in May been made a member of the committee for public affairs appointed to put down conventicles; in 1677, he was still supporting moderate measures.

 He quietly rebuilt his alliance with Lauderdale, and the daughter of the second Duchess of Lauderdale married his eldest son, Lord Lorne.
-On 10 October 1678 he received a commission to seize, with the aid of three companies, the Isle of Mull, where a vicious turf war had been going on between Argyll and the McCleans since 1674.
+On 10 October 1678, he received a commission to seize, with the aid of three companies, the Isle of Mull, where a vicious turf war had been going on between Argyll and the McLeans since 1674.
 It took until 1680 for him to gain possession.